Applying system upgrades

-Some package updates (and security ones) require server-reboot.
-So again by scaling up we restart your new servers automatically to ensure everything is neat and clean!
-Alternatively you can reboot your servers manually or via the toolbelt should you wish!
+Some package and security updates require a server reboot.
+When you scale up we restart your new servers automatically to ensure everything is neat and clean.
+Alternatively you can reboot your servers manually or via the toolbelt if you prefer

 Upgrade package types

 In the event of a security vulnerability on any of the components we deploy on the servers, we aim to be as quick as possible to roll out the recommended patches for Ubuntu, Ruby and Rails.